Tinram/RND64/ReadMe.md

     rnd64 -f 100g | pv > /dev/null        stress your system

-###### WARNING: When dumping large files to disk (over 1GB) &ndash; for HDDs consider the mechanical drive's age and performance; for SSDs consider the write wear.
+###### WARNING.
+When outputting large files to disk (1GB+): for HDDs consider the mechanical drive's age and performance; for SSDs consider the write wear.
 As well as warming the CPU, RND64 is quite capable of exhausting all hard drive space and reducing SSD lifetimes.

 ## Build

 In the directory containing the cloned repo / extracted zip files, compile with GCC:

-(or Clang, just rename the makefiles)
+(or for Clang, just rename the makefiles)

 ### Linux